TeddyBegen/08layout/README.md

 # 08layout

-A school assignment for creating simple layouts in html and css
+A school assignment for creating simple layouts with html and css I did in highschool/upper secondary school